 It grew so quickly, that the Smith's opened a separate store front just for the library.
-Eventually they realized the city needed a free standing library building, so the Smith's donated the money to build the 7,000 square foot building on Thomas Street.
-It opened in 1985.
-Did you ever visit us there?
-The children's area had a train tunnel.
+Eventually they realized the city needed a free-standing library building, so the Smith's donated the money to build the 7,000 square foot building on Thomas Street.
+It opened in 1985 and is now the Senior Center.

-In March of 2010, we moved to the building that you are standing in now.
+In March of 2011, we moved to the building that you are standing in now.
 The library is almost 44,000 square feet and currently owns over 100,000 items!